 The decision of the Panel is final.
-Applicants who are unhappy with the bursary outcome can appeal against panel decision.
+Applicants who are unhappy with the bursary process can appeal against the panel decision.
 The requests need to be sent to Bursary.SW@hee.nhs.uk; please add in the subject line ‘appeal’.
 All appeals will be forwarded to the Deputy Postgraduate Dean.
 Requestors will receive a written response to their appeal.
-Please note that PSED Team Leader will be attending these meetings to take notes.
+Please note that the PSED Team Leader will be attending these meetings to take notes.
 Notes from the meetings will be shared with the applicant and kept as evidence of discussion.

 The Deanery reserves the right to withdraw its funding or the application for a Bursary award at any time.

 When a bursary is allocated and accepted, but not subsequently claimed, the funds cannot be re-allocated due to the timing of the financial year.
 Interested applicants are therefore requested to consider their decision carefully before applying so that the funding can be allocated effectively and fairly.

 Successful applicants must inform us immediately (within 2 weeks) if they subsequently decide not to take up the course or withdraw from the course for any reason whatsoever.
 Failure to do so might render them ineligible for future bursary schemes and they may be required to pay for the course or other associated costs incurred.